Embsay and Bolton Abbey Steam Railway: Overview

-The rolling stock on the line consists of 20 ex-industrial locomotives, the oldest of which was built in 1908, three diesel-multiple units, and ten other diesel locomotives.
-The railway hold an annual gala Branchline Weekend.

-Embsay railway station was built in 1888.
+Embsay railway station was opened in October in 1888.
 Bolton Abbey village is named after the nearby 12th century Bolton Priory, belonging to the Dukes of Devonshire.

 The route was formerly part of the Midland Railway line that connected Skipton and Ilkley via Addingham.
-The line was shut down by British Railways in 1965 and was left to fall in disrepair.
-Around 14 years after closure, a group of volunteers put forward a plan in 1979 to reopen the line as a preservation route.
-This plan went ahead and Embsay railway station was refurbished throughout the second half of the 1970s and reopened in 1981.
+The line was shut down by British Railways in March 1965.
+A preservation society formed, and they gained a long-term lease from British Railways for the station buildings at Embsay in 1971.
+Initially, the plan was to run trains along the line to Grassington, but that line would continue as a working freight railway to Swinden Quarry, and in 1979 trains were instead run between Bow Bridge Loop (the western extremity of the line) and Embsay railway station which was refurbished throughout the second half of the 1970s and reopened in 1981.
+Additionally, in the early 1980s, the society was granted a Light railway Order (LRO).

-To the west of Embsay station, a run-round loop for locomotives was built near the site of the former Embsay Junction, which was disconnected when the line closed.

-By 1987 further extensions brought the line to a newly constructed halt at Holywell and later to Stoneacre Loop.
-Bolton Abbey railway station finally reopened in 1998, bringing the current total of over 4 miles in length.
+By 1987 further extensions brought the line to a newly constructed halt at Holywell and later to Stoneacre Loop in 1991.
+Bolton Abbey railway station finally reopened in 1997, bringing the current length to 4 mi 4 chain.

+By 2012, the railway was averaging 100,000 passenger journeys a year.